Influenza: Antigenic drift and shift

 Two key processes that influenza viruses evolve through are antigenic drift and antigenic shift.
-Antigenic drift is when an influenza virus's antigens change due to the gradual accumulation of mutations in the antigen's (HA or NA) gene.
+Antigenic drift is when an influenza virus' antigens change due to the gradual accumulation of mutations in the antigen's (HA or NA) gene.
 This can occur in response to evolutionary pressure exerted by the host immune response.
 Antigenic drift is especially common for the HA protein, in which just a few amino acid changes in the head region can constitute antigenic drift.
 The result is the production of novel strains that can evade pre-existing antibody-mediated immunity.
 Antigenic drift occurs in all influenza species but is slower in B than A and slowest in C and D. Antigenic drift is a major cause of seasonal influenza, and requires that flu vaccines be updated annually.
 HA is the main component of inactivated vaccines, so surveillance monitors antigenic drift of this antigen among circulating strains.
-Antigenic evolution of influenza viruses of humans appears to be faster than influenza viruses in swine and equines.
+Antigenic evolution of influenza viruses of humans appears to be faster than in swine and equines.
 In wild birds, within-subtype antigenic variation appears to be limited but has been observed in poultry.

-Antigenic shift is a sudden, drastic change in an influenza virus's antigen, usually HA.
+Antigenic shift is a sudden, drastic change in an influenza virus' antigen, usually HA.
 During antigenic shift, antigenically different strains that infect the same cell can reassort genome segments with each other, producing hybrid progeny.
 Since all influenza viruses have segmented genomes, all are capable of reassortment.
-Antigenic shift, however, only occurs among influenza viruses of the same genus and most commonly occurs among IAVs.
+Antigenic shift only occurs among influenza viruses of the same genus and most commonly occurs among influenza A viruses.
 In particular, reassortment is very common in AIVs, creating a large diversity of influenza viruses in birds, but is uncommon in human, equine, and canine lineages.
-Pigs, bats, and quails have receptors for both mammalian and avian IAVs, so they are potential "mixing vessels" for reassortment.
+Pigs, bats, and quails have receptors for both mammalian and avian influenza A viruses, so they are potential "mixing vessels" for reassortment.
 If an animal strain reassorts with a human strain, then a novel strain can emerge that is capable of human-to-human transmission.
-This has caused pandemics, but only a limited number have occurred, so it is difficult to predict when the next will happen.
+This has caused pandemics, but only a limited number, so it is difficult to predict when the next will happen.

+The Global Influenza Surveillance and Response System of the World Health Organization (GISRS) tests several millions of specimens annually to monitor the spread and evolution of influenza viruses.